MrMasterZ/HW-2020-11-otus-spring-kryukov/25-spring-security-authorization/README.md

      1.2) Sergey sees all the books except "Martian path"
 * 2) Restrict controller methods using prePost and secured annotations: only admin can delete and create books
-* 3) Ограничить методы контроллера с помощью ограничений URL-адресов:
+* 3) Restrict controller methods using URL restrictions:
      Deny all users except admin from editing the workbook